pcccmn/EaterySystem/README.md

 The scanned QR code redirects them to the app.

-In the app, they can see the menu (fetched from DB), and also see what everyone else has ordered on the same table.
+In the app, they can see the list of food/beverages available.

+Once they're done browsing, they can place the order and the restaurant is then notified.

 ## Technical Explanation ##